Your guide to health insurance in Kuwait

-The public healthcare system is comprised of an intricate network of primary, secondary and specialized health centres.
-Primary healthcare centers offer medical services including general practitioners, maternity care, dentistry, preventive medical care, nursing care, family medicine and pharmaceuticals.
-As of 2010 Kuwait had 72 primary health facilities throughout the country.
-Secondary healthcare is provided through 6 major hospitals: Amiri, Sabah, Adan, Mubarak Al-kabeer, Farwaniya, and Jahra hospital.
+The public healthcare system is comprised of an intricate network of primary, secondary and specialized health centers.
+Primary healthcare centers offer medical services including general practitioners, maternity care, dentistry, preventive medical care, nursing care, family medicine, and pharmaceuticals.
+As of 2010, Kuwait had 72 primary health facilities throughout the country.
+Secondary healthcare is provided through 6 major hospitals: Amiri, Sabah, Adan, Mubarak Al-Kabeer, Farwaniya, and Jahra hospital.

-Kuwaits success within the health industry over the past 15 years has allowed it to eradicate many communicable diseases from within its borders.
+Kuwait’s success within the health industry over the past 15 years has allowed it to eradicate many communicable diseases from within its borders.
 Major health problems within the country now mainly consist of non-communicable diseases, such as obesity and diabetes.